smueller18/solar-thermal-climate-system/consumer/cache-rest/README.md

 # cache-rest
-This app consumes all messages for topic `chillii` and provides latest sensor values by REST interface.
+This app consumes all messages for all available Kafka topics and provides latest sensor values by REST interface.

 ## How to prepare
 Required libraries:

 - python3
-- librdkafka

-Required python packages:
+Required non-standard python packages:
-- os
-- logging
-- signal
-- io
-- datetime
-- threading
 - json
 - avro-python3
 - pykafka